Wednesday, February 15, 2012

 Admittedly, we have scars, both emotional and physical.
 Lots of people have scars, have experienced life's ups and downs, have weathered a few storms, and have great stories to tell.
 I have heard so many of these stories, and I'm here to tell you there are people out there who are a lot tougher than I am.
 What I'm going through is trivial.

-strong support structure.
+Studies have shown that the patients who fare the best during these kinds of trials and struggles are those with a strong support structure.
 Knowing that people care makes all the difference to me.
 My friends have been so helpful and supportive.
 My INMM colleagues send their best wishes in the form of a weekly cleaning service (isn't that nice?).
 The soccer team parents bring over yummy food and provide rides for Rachel.
 Friends have persuaded their prayer groups to pray for me, and I've received dozens of cards in the mail, verses, inspirational books, and a prayer cloth from my sister-in-law Karla.
 The folks from work call and send emails to brighten my day.
 My bunco girlfriends (pictured above) provide food, laughter, and rides to the doctor.
 My Kappa sisters call, write, and arrange fun get-togethers (those are the Kappas below).
 And my family has been so good to me.

-ning, and my boss, Al, was waiting there.
+The most incredible thing happened this weekend.
+I had a knock on my door on Saturday morning, and my boss, Al, was waiting there.
 Earlier in the week, he and I made arrangements for a landscaping contractor to do a few jobs around my house.
 "What are you doing here?"
 I asked.
 He said the crew would be showing up momentarily, and soon after a dump truck came with a load of landscaping rock.
 Then, the crew started to arrive.
 Surprise!
 Fifteen people from work showed up with wheelbarrows, trucks, chain saws and shovels to landscape my yard.
 Fifteen people!
 On their day off!
 They worked for six hours to give me the most amazing gift.
 I couldn't believe my eyes.
 I am so humbled, so overwhelmed.
 MY FRIENDS ARE SO KIND AND GENEROUS!

 I have been worried about my radiation treatments and what the pathology report meant in terms of my overall prognosis.
 I met with my radiation oncologist, Dr. Goss.
 You may remember I had an unsettling meeting with him before surgery, and I was freaking out about the upcoming radiation and some of the comments that he made.
 My medical oncologist said she would find another doc for me if I wanted someone else.
 I refused, saying I thought I wasn't in the right frame of mind to really hear what he had to say last time.
 Now that the pathology report was out, I was ready to listen to him.